Frequently Asked Questions: Arizona Auto Accidents

 Salvage value is the estimated value of the vehicle damaged in the car accident.
 If you wish to keep the wrecked car, you may purchase it back from the insurance company for its salvage value.
 The adjuster can deduct the salvage value from the settlement and you can keep the car.

-6. Are there any other damages for which I can expect the adjuster to pay?
+Are there any other damages I can expect the insurance company to pay?

-Besides the price of the vehicle, you had to pay sales tax, a tag fee, and registration fees.
-After a car accident that results in total loss, you are entitled to be reimbursed for the prorated amount of these costs that are unused.
+If a car accident results in a total loss, you are entitled to be reimbursed for the prorated amount of these costs that are unused.
 The insurance company should reimburse you for:

-- About 7 to 8% tax on the actual cash value of the car;
+- About 7 to 8 percent tax on the actual cash value of the car

-- The cost of the tag transfer fee; and
+- The cost of the tag transfer fee